- A Time for Mercy: Jake Brigance Book 3 (Oct. 13, 2020)

 by Sean Hosie (SHS)

-John Grisham, Jr., was born February 8, 1955 in Jonesboro, Arkansas.
-His father was a cotton farmer who moved the family to Southaven, Mississippi, in 1967.
-Grisham graduated from Southaven High School in 1973 and enrolled in Northwest Junior College, Senatobia, Mississippi.
-He played baseball there his freshman year.
-Thinking it was time to move up, the next year he transferred to Delta State University in Cleveland, Mississippi, and tried out to play baseball there (McDavid 14).
-Grisham fancied himself a great baseball player and a future Hall of Famer (Grisham 1991 2), an undiscovered athlete waiting to be signed.
-However, at Delta State the competition was harder, and he found he could not hit a fast ball or curve ball well.
+John Grisham was born on February 8, 1955 in Jonesboro, Arkansas, but he graduated from high school in Southhaven, Mississippi, and lived for many years in Mississippi.
+He wanted to be a great baseball player and a future Hall of Famer (Grisham 1991 2). so he went to Delta State in Cleveland, Mississippi, where the competition was harder, and he found he could not hit a fast ball or curve ball well.
 He knew that pitchers were cruel when they spotted weaknesses.
 His roommates were restless, and since his baseball career was over anyway, John and his friends left Delta State at the end of the semester and went to Mississippi State University in Starkville, Mississippi.

 Grisham then studied tax law at the University of Mississippi in Oxford, Mississippi.
 Discovering that he did not like that specialty, he changed to criminal law.
 He graduated in 1981 with a law degree and opened a law practice in Southaven, Mississippi.
 He practiced law for almost a decade and specialized in criminal defense and personal injury Litigation.
 His experiences with judges, courts and police have been useful in writing his novels (Grisham 1992b 3) .